cristianrozas-cr/cristianrozas-cr/README.md

 ## 🚀 About Me
-I am a computer science student and I am currently taking a fullstack bootcamp.
+I am a Computer Science student and I am currently taking a fullstack JavaScript Bootcamp.
 I am constantly creating new projects to learn and improve my skills.
 Here you can see all my learning path.

 ## 🛠 Skills
-HTML, CSS, JavaScript, Bootstrap, Git.
+HTML, CSS, JavaScript, React, Bootstrap, Git.

 ## 🔗 Links